 Tarangire Simba Lodge

-The activities offered by Tarangire Simba lodge are game drives, birding, and wildlife watching from the lodge’s common grounds.
+The activities offered by Tarangire Simba Lodge are game drives, birding, and wildlife watching from the lodge’s common grounds.

 Roika Tarangire Tented Lodge

 Located off of the park’s southwest gate, Roika Tarangire Tented Lodge is surrounded by shrublands and acacia woodlands.
-The lodge is nestled close to the Tarangire River and lies just 5 kilometers away from Tarangire National Park’s main entrance.
+The lodge is nestled close to the Tarangire River and lies just 5 kilometres away from Tarangire National Park’s main entrance.
 Lake Manyara and the popular Ngorongoro Crater are also within driving distance from Roika Tarangire Tented Lodge.

-Roika Tarangire Tented Lodge has numerous activities for guests to enjoy such as sundowners, nature walks, bush meals, night game drives, barbecues, Maasai dance, sport fishing, and other adventures at Tarangire’s river bed.
+Roika Tarangire Tented Lodge has numerous activities for guests to enjoy, such as sundowners, nature walks, bush meals, night game drives, barbecues, Maasai dance, sport fishing, and other adventures at Tarangire’s river bed.